dkrolikowski/dkrolikowski.github.io/research.md

 + Young stellar activity, as a probe of stellar astrophysics and its effect on radial velocity or exoplanet atmospheric measurements.
 + Leveraging Gaia to understand young stellar populations and their star forming histories.
-+ The architecture of young planetary systems and their formation pathways.
++ The properties and architectures of young planetary systems to understand their formation pathways.
 + And very importantly, spectroscopic data handling, processing, and analysis, which underpin much of the above work!

 <!-- + Leveraging Gaia to understand young stellar populations and their star forming history.
 (See my paper about the Taurus star forming region [here](https://ui.adsabs.harvard.edu/abs/2021AJ....162..110K/abstract))